waggle-sensor/waggle-wagman-watchdog/README.md

 dpkg -i sage-wagman-watchdog_1.0.1.local-3755475_all.deb
 ```

-Following the execution of this installation, all services and files neccessary will be placed in their correct locations and the service should be running.
+Following the execution of this installation, all services and files necessary will be placed in their correct locations and the service should be running.

 To confirm,

 ```
-journalctl -fu sage-wagman-watchdog
+journalctl -fu waggle-wagman-watchdog
 ```

 You can observe that your watchdog should be pinged every minute from here.